Bijou Phillips: Horror films (2006–2009)

-In 2007, Phillips starred in the independent horror film The Wizard of Gore, as the girlfriend of a magic magazine's publisher, and collaborated with actress Lauren German in three films, the first being the comedy drama Spin, about seven people at a popular Los Angeles nightclub.
-In Hostel: Part II, which served as a sequel to Hostel (2005), Phillips starred as one of three American female art students in Rome who are directed to a Slovak village where they are kidnapped and taken to a facility in which rich clients pay to torture and kill people.
+In 2007, Phillips starred in the independent horror film The Wizard of Gore, as the girlfriend of a magic magazine's publisher.
+She also collaborated with actress Lauren German in three films, the first of which was the comedy drama Spin, about seven people at a popular Los Angeles nightclub.
+In Hostel: Part II, which served as a sequel to Hostel (2005), Phillips starred as one of three American female art students in Rome who are directed to a Slovak village, where they are kidnapped and taken to a facility in which rich clients pay to torture and kill people.
 She claimed that her torture sequence, which entails her being scalped by a power saw, required around forty-five setups.
 "I don't think I could do something like this again", she stated in a 2007 interview.
 "I'm glad that I had the experience, and I love my job, but we went into places that I didn't know existed, and I don't need to do that again."
 Banned from theatrical release in several countries, Hostel: Part II was released theatrically in the United States, to lackluster box office returns.